Leawood: Where luxury meets convenience

 Escape reality and go on an adventure with your favorite movie star at AMC Town Center 20 Movie Theatre in Leawood.
 This swanky cinema puts you right in the middle of the action, especially if you spring for an IMAX 3D film.

 If you are in the mood for something more old school, check out the Glenwood Arts Theatre.
-Whether you choose a mainstream movie or an indie flick, you’re guaranteed a cozier movie-watching experience.
+Yes, technically, it has an Overland Park address but being since it’s so close (95th & Mission Road) we’re including it here.
+And whether you choose a mainstream movie or an indie flick, you’re guaranteed a cozier movie-watching experience.

 Perhaps you prefer to see the actors in person?
 In that case head to the outdoor amphitheatre in Ironwoods Park.
 Here you can always catch the Leawood Stage Company performing a classic play.